 Q: Does our team have to create an electronic presentation (for example, PowerPoint)?

 A: No, this is not a requirement.
 Please feel free to create presentations that suit the team’s personality and the audience; such as: skits, group work, interactive presentations, singing, music, discussion, drama etc. Electronic (for example, PowerPoint, Adobe PDF slideshow) formats for presentations are NOT a requirement.
-For more details on audio visual, please see “Does Your Team Have Special Presentation Need?” on the Presentation webpage.
+For more details on audiovisual, please see “Does Your Team Have Special Presentation Need?” by visiting Presentation.

 Q: What will the teams be judged on?

 A: Teams will be judged on five (5) criteria relating to their project: application, team on-site voting, and adult (not members of teams) on-site voting.
-For more information, please see Judging Process.
+For more information, please see Judging Process & Awards

 Q: Can family/guests attend (those who did not receive a scholarship and just want to be present)?